 If there is only 1 fire pit accessory that you’re going to add to your Solo Stove, it should be the stand.
 However, if you’re planning on only burning it over a rocky or sandy surface, feel free to skip this item.

 Once you’ve invested money in a Solo Stove fire pit, you’ll want to protect your investment.
 They do come with a lifetime warranty, but there are also things you can do to help take care of it and keep it in good shape.

 The inside of the fire pit is the main thing that should probably be protected from getting wet.
-Solo Stove offers two different accessories to help with that task: The lid and the shelter (or cover).
+Solo Stove offers two different accessories to help with that task: The fire pit lid and the shelter (or fire pit cover).

 When we purchased our Yukon a year and a half ago, the white shelter was part of the backyard bundle.
 We keep the Yukon covered all the time unless it’s being used or still cooling down.
 The shelter does an excellent job of keeping the inside of the burn chamber dry, which is protecting it from rust.

 The other fire pit accessory that Solo Stove offers that would do this same job is the lid.
 If memory serves correctly, the lid didn’t come out until after we’d purchased our bundle, but if I had it to do all over again, I might have chosen it instead of the shelter.

 Not only does the fire pit lid protect the inside of the fire pit, but it also allows your Solo Stove to act as a table to hold drinks or other small items when not hosting a fire.
 Also, the stainless steel lid is a little more attractive in my opinion than the white shelter which shows dirt and grime pretty quickly.

 Solo Stove has redesigned the shelters in the last year and are now offering them in black or ash gray, which I’m sure probably does a much better job of disguising the dirt than the previous white fire pit cover.